-that can be culled from the World Resources Institute EarthTrends website.10 We summarize these in Table 3 along with the data on the already discussed husband-wife age gap based on United Nations SMAM data.
+summarize these in Table 3 along with the data on the already discussed husband-wife age gap based on United Nations SMAM data.
 These educational differences go from a 1.7 male advantage in Middle Africa to a 1.58 female advantage in Northern Europe.
 In the US married women now have a 0.67 year advantage.
 According to our theory both husband and wife age and educational differences should be positively correlated if the underlying factor determining each is related to fecundity.
-To the extent the schooling differences we observe reflect husband-wife mean levels of education, we should see a positive correlation across regions, and we do ($\rho = .73$).
+To the extent the schooling differences we observe reflect husband-wife mean levels of education, we should see a positive correlation across regions, and we do ( $\rho$ =.73).
 Those regions with high fertility have both a high husband-wife age gap as well as a large gap in schooling between men and women.
-This significant positive correlation is also illustrated in Figure 3
+This significant positive correlation is also

-This predicted positive relationship between fertility and husband-wife age and educational differences can be visualized more directly by incorporating country-specific fertility data.11 Figures 4 and 5 illustrate this positive correlation.
+This predicted positive relationship between fertility and husband-wife age and educational differences can be visualized more directly by incorporating country-specific fertility data.
+Figures 4 and 5 illustrate this positive correlation.
 Countries with higher average fertility exhibit larger male-female educational differences and bigger husband-wife age disparities.
 However, these cross-country comparisons should be viewed only as illustrative because at least three problems mar such comparisons.
 First, as already mentioned, the education data do not specifically measure husband-wife differences.
 Adjusting for the proportion married might mitigate, but doesn't solve the problem.
 Second, fertility rates apply to the country as a whole, not necessarily to married couples.
-Data on the proportion of births out of and http://earthtrends.wri.org/searchable_db/results.php?years=all&variable_ID=1116&theme=4&country_ID=all&country_classification_ID=all http://earthtrends.wri.org/searchable_db/results.php?years=all&variable_ID=1117&theme=4&country_ID=all&country_classification_ID=all.
+Data on the proportion of births out of wedlock, if available, might help, but these data would not fix the problem completely.
+Third, fertility need not be exogenous.
+For these reasons we look to China's one-child policy as a way to test our theory.